‘Mama’ June Shannon Shares Sexy Bathing Suit Photo After Weight Gain

 Shannon revealed to the entertainment outlet that her disability doesn’t allow her to share in significant family milestones, such as daughter Jessica’s graduation from college.
 People Magazine reported the reality star revealed on a recent episode of From Not to Hot that her eye problems began when she was born.
 Apparently, the WeTV star was born with cataracts and “nothing was ever done” to help her, according to Shannon.

-She lost sight in her right eye four years ago and is slowly losing vision her left despite undergoing an emergency eye surgery called a scleral buckle which would reattach the retina to the surface of the eye in February of 2018.
+She lost sight in her right eye four years ago and is slowly losing vision in her left despite undergoing an emergency eye surgery called a scleral buckle which would reattach the retina to the surface of the eye in February of 2018.
 The drama is featured on the latest season of her reality series Mama June: From Not to Hot.